cellworld/cellworld.github.io/paper.md

 ---
 # A robot-rodent interaction arena with adjustable spatial complexity for ethologically relevant behavioral studies

 This webpage serves as a dedicated platform for the associated research paper, providing essential information and resources.
-Here, you will find comprehensive support materials, including experimental platform assembly instructions, figure code, and supplementary movies.
+Here, you will find comprehensive support materials, including experimental platform assembly instructions, figure code, and supplementary movies. (doi: 10.5281/zenodo.10308436)

 ## Code to generate figures
 [Figure code](https://colab.research.google.com/drive/1XQse5IhVzUngcO0sqSfA72_A3R13oN_s)